-USE OF MONEY ADVISORS
+USE OF INVESTMENT MANAGERS

-The Firm may not be given access to information regarding the actual investments made by the Money Advisors, as such information is generally considered proprietary.
-At any given time, the Firm may not know the composition of the Money Advisors' portfolios with respect to the degrees of hedged or directional positions, or the extent of concentration risk or exposure to specific markets.
-In addition, the Firm may not learn of significant structural events, such as personnel changes, major asset withdrawals or substantial capital growth, until after the fact.
+When investing in certain funds, clients may not be given access to information regarding the actual investments made by the investment manager.
+Neither the Firm nor our clients will be able to control the activities of external fund managers or be able to monitor their investment activities daily.
+At any given time, clients may not know the composition of investment managers' portfolios with respect to the degrees of hedged or directional positions or the extent of concentration risk or exposure to specific markets.
+Similarly, clients may not learn of significant structural events, such as personnel changes, major asset withdrawals or substantial capital growth until after the fact.
+A lack of transparency may cause clients to incur losses as a result of reduced diversification and/or over-exposure to sectors, regions or individual securities.